Bridiro/plato/README.md

 Contributions are welcome!
 Feel free to open issues, suggest features, or submit pull requests.

-Whether you're interested in language design, compiler internals, or want to build tools for Plato — you're invited to help shape the project.
+Whether you're interested in language design, compiler internals, or want to build tools for Eiron — you're invited to help shape the project.

 ## Project Structure